 The Story Dog program is primarily designed for students in Years 2-6 who have reading challenges, however, students may be chosen by the classroom teacher to participate in the program as a reward or as an alternative reading activity.

-Selected students will spend approximately 20 minutes with the Story Dog Team once a week reading books which are appropriate to their reading level.
+Selected students will spend approximately 20 minutes with the Story Dog Team once a fortnight reading books which are appropriate to their reading level.
 During the session, ‘Dutch’ the dog will be on his lead at all times and the handler, Mick, will be with Dutch and the students at all times.
 Although Dutch is immaculately groomed, fully wormed with flea protection, children with allergies are recommended not to be involved with the program.

 The Examiner did an article on Dutch and our Story Dog Program.
 Please see attached article dated 10 June 2021.